How Much Does a Single Storey Extension Cost in 2025?

 How Long Does It Take to Build a Single Storey Extension?

-Week 2: Groundwork & Foundations The foundations are being excavated by the builders.
-Arrange for a foundation depth, breadth, and reinforcements inspection by Building Control.
+Week 2: The foundations will be excavated by the builders.
+They will arrange for a foundation depth, breadth, and reinforcements inspection by Building Control.

-To be installed are services, pipes, wiring, and drainage.
-The foundations will next be filled with concrete.
+Pipes, wiring, and drainage services will be installed.
+The foundations will then be filled with concrete.

 Weeks 3 – 4: Trenches and drains will be dug, and bricklayers will start building the wall up to the damp course.
-The floor's concrete is next poured and allowed to harden.
+The concrete floor is then poured and allowed to harden.

 Week 7: The builders will construct the roof frame and, if necessary, install roof windows or domes.